-Annex: Business for Peace Scope: Business for Peace Annex 1: The COP describes policies and practices related to the company's core business operations in high-risk or conflict-affected areas Unilever continually updates on working conditions at our tea estates in Kericho.
-This follows allegations of sexual harassment of female workers in an August 2013 programme by ARTE (a Franco-German TV channel).
-These allegations were investigated and an extensive independent review made six recommendations to improve the gender balance within the Team Leader community and the grievance handling system.
-Unilever fully accepted these recommendations which were implemented immediately.
-Since December 2013 progress has focused on the prevention of incidents through increased education and awareness, strengthening the management team, and improving the grievance and reporting procedures.
+Annex: Business for Peace Scope: Business for Peace Annex 1: The COP describes policies and practices related to the company's core business operations in high-risk or conflict-affected areas In addition to ensuring compliance with our Code Policies, an important way in which Unilever monitors our due diligence - particularly in high-risk or conflict areas is through Human Rights Impact Assessments (HRIAs) which include on-site visits by third party experts who engage and consult right-holders and other stakeholders for example the HRIA in Myanmar which we undertook in 2016.
+The results of HRIA's enable us to adapt our due diligence and sourcing decisions.
+We continue to monitor working conditions or our tea plantations including ensuring that any issues of harassment are addressed, focussing on the prevention of incidents through increased education and awareness, strengthening the management team, and improving the grievance and reporting procedures.
 Progress is continually monitored through monthly reviews with the VP of Tea Procurement and Operations and bi-monthly meetings with the Chief Procurement Officer.
-In 2014, our Chief Executive Officer Paul Polman and Chief Supply Chain Officer Pier Luigi Sigismondi visited Kericho to experience progress at first hand.
-Further visits have been undertaken by the CLO and CBIO in 2016.
-Unilever has identified eight salient human rights issues and one of these is harassment.
-Kericho was the subject of a case study on this issue in our first Human Rights Report, published in June 2015 Kericho tea estates Purpose, values & principles Global Partnerships Responding to stakeholder concerns on human rights Human Rights Report Annex 2: The COP describes policies and practices related to the company's government relations in high- Unilever neither supports political parties nor contributes to the funds of groups whose activities are calculated to promote party interests.
+In addition, we are working with UN Women to externally review the measures we have implemented and to extend our Safety Framework in Kenya and Assam, India.
+In countries with a particularly high risk of forced labour, we are rolling out awareness raising and capacity building for our employees and suppliers.
+Kericho tea estates Our values & principles Working with others on human rights Human Rights Report 2015 Human Rights Progress Report 2017 Annex 2: The COP describes policies and practices related to the company's government relations in high- Unilever neither supports political parties nor contributes to the funds of groups whose activities are calculated to promote party interests.
 We prohibit participation in the activities of political parties for business purposes.

-risk or conflict- affected areas Annex 3: The COP describes local stakeholder engagement and strategic social investment activities of the company in highrisk or conflictaffected areas Unilever are taking a targeted approach to its social investments by focusing our support on helping to improve the quality of people's lives through the provision of hygiene, sanitation, basic nutrition and access to safe drinking water, as well as by enhancing selfesteem.
+k or conflict- ected areas deso stak eng stra inve acti com risk nex 3: The COP scribes local keholder gagement and ategic social restment civities of the mpany in high- k or conflict- ected areas Unilever are taking a targeted approach to its social investments by focusing our support on helping to improve the quality of people's lives through the provision of hygiene, sanitation, basic nutrition and access to safe drinking water, as well as by enhancing selfesteem.
 Since 2012, we have partnered with five leading global organisations - Oxfam, Population Services International (PSI), Save the Children, UNICEF and the World Food Programme (WFP).
 By working together, we have expanded the delivery of life-saving solutions and contributed to systemic and scalable social change.
 Our partners also serve as our primary beneficiaries in times of disaster and emergency relief.
-We have spent £88,717,427 so that we are able to provide critical resources expeditiously when there is the greatest need and on longer-term projects to help rebuild communities.
-Disaster and Emergency
+We have spent £88,717,427 so we can provide critical resources expeditiously when there is the greatest need and on longer-term projects to help rebuild communities.
+Ready to respond to disasters & emergencies

-\Business for Peace Brochure (2013) aims to expand and deepen private sector action in support of peace - in the workplace, marketplace and local communities.
+^{}Business for Peace Brochure (2013) aims to expand and deepen private sector action in support of peace - in the workplace, marketplace and local communities.